karllark/dust_extinction/paper/paper.md

 \autoref{fig:parameter_averages} shows examples of such models.
 The Grain Models are those extinction curves computed using dust grain models.
 See Fig.
-\autoref{fig:grain} and note that these models provide dust extinction predictions from the X-ray through submm wavelengths.
+\autoref{fig:grain} and note that these models provide dust extinction predictions from X-ray through submm wavelengths.
 The final type of models are Shapes that provide flexible functional forms that fit selected wavelength ranges (see Fig. \autoref{fig:shapes} for an example).